anhdanggit/MiEdu-Analytics/Exercises/Hypothesis-Car-Service.md

 	9. If yes to Q8, how much would you be willing to pay per mile for such a service?
 (USD)
 	10. If no to Q8, what is the reason?
 - Import to `PostgreSQL`, write SQL to analyze and determine sentiment and user segments that would likely use a flying car service

+## 5. Gather Data & Re-scope
+- What further data you needs to validate your hypotheses?
+- Try to find relevant datasets on https://www.kaggle.com/ (keyword: `Uber`)
+- Eliminate the hypotheses that you cannot find the data to support
+- Add more hypotheses that are inspried from the data available